holochain-apps/volla-messages/README.md

 ##### Android Signing

 - ANDROID_KEY_ALIAS
-- **ANDROID_KEY_BASE64** A base64-encoding your `.jks` keystore file, corresponding to the file `storeFile` in your local `src-tauri/gen/android/keystore.properties`.
-The base64-encoded text can be generated with the command `base64 /path/to/your/keystore.jks`.
+- ANDROID_KEY_BASE64: A base64-encoding your `.jks` keystore file.
+The base64-encoded value can be generated with the command `base64 /path/to/your/keystore.jks`.
-- **ANDROID_KEY_PASSWORD** The key password and keystore password, which are expected to have the same value.
+- ANDROID_KEY_PASSWORD: The key password and keystore password, which are expected to have the same value.

 ##### Windows Signing